 Section 2.2 Non-discrimination.
-The County and the Association further agree that they will not discriminate against any nurse by reason of race, color, age, sex, marital status, sexual orientation, political ideology, creed, religion, ancestry, national origin, or the presence of any sensory, mental or physical handicap, unless based on a bona fide occupational qualification reasonably necessary to the normal operation of the County.
+The County and the Association further agree that they will not discriminate against any nurse by reason of race, color, age, sex, marital status, sexual orientation, political ideology, creed, religion, ancestry, national origin, veteran's status or the presence of any sensory, mental or physical disability, unless based on a bona fide occupational qualification reasonably necessary to the normal operation of the County.